Schneegans/Burn-My-Windows/README.md

 You can either download the effects from the KDE store (a), download a stable version from GitHub (b) or clone the latest version directly with `git` (c).

+:warning: **If the color picker widgets in the effect settings do not work for you, you may have to install a package called `libkf5widgetsaddons-dev` (Kubuntu, KDE Neon, ...) or `kwidgetsaddons-devel` (Fedora, OpenSuse, ...).**

 ### a) Download from the [KDE Store](https://store.kde.org/p/1861183)

 You can directly get the effects from within your system settings.
 Just go to your System Settings, then "Workspace Behavior", and "Desktop Effects".
 Then click on "Get new Desktop Effetcs...".